šŸ² Readers Are Loving These

 29

-Worth saving room for No-bake eclair cake, cookie dough pie, and crockpot lava cake are the desserts families budget stomach space for.
+Worth saving room for No-bake eclair cake, cookie dough pie, and crockpot lava cake are the desserts families literally budget stomach space for.
+Which is kind of adorable.

 30

-They thank you without prompting after a regular weeknight meal.
+They thank you on a regular Tuesday for no reason.

 31

-They bring friends or partners home for dinner specifically.
+They bring friends or partners home specifically for dinner.

 32

-They notice and mention when something tastes different.
+They notice when something tastes a little different.

 33

-The table is where they want to be when something important happens.
+The kitchen table is where they go when something matters.

 More recipes worth adding to the rotation: 25 crockpot recipes | 20 comfort food dinners | 33 recipes that practically make themselves